qoor/CS-Z_SA-MP/README.md

 - SA-MP 0.3.7 includes

 ### How to
-1. Open the CS.pwn in project's top level directory
+1. Open the `CS.pwn` in project's top level directory.
-2. Compiling CS.pwn
+2. Compiling `CS.pwn`.

 ## Author